 - Please Note – Although Borax is a natural product it should not be inhaled or consumed.
 Be careful and follow the precautions on the box.

 - Add hot water & borax mixture to jars

-- Take pipe-cleaner design with thread, place pipe cleaner in mason jar, while holding the threads, position it in the jar (so that it does not touch the sides or bottom).
+- Take pipe-cleaner design with thread, place pipe cleaner in a mason jar, while holding the threads, position it in the jar (so that it does not touch the sides or bottom).
 If it touches the sides, it will crystallize to the jar.
 I put the lid on while holding the strings off to the side and sealed with the lid, so the designs were suspended inside.
 One jar for each design.
-The rainbow, I used a crock pot and dangled the rainbow hanging from the cupboards. and two others I used a glass bowel.
+The rainbow, I used a crockpot and dangled the rainbow hanging from the cupboards. and two others I used a glass bowl.
 I covered them with aluminum foil, because I read the slower they cool, the more crystals develop.
 (I don’t know if its true, we are going to test this.)

 - As the water cools, the powder starts to solidify (turn from a liquid form into a solid form).
 We let our creations soak & crystallize for 24 hours.
 I meant to get photos of them crystallizing in the jars.
-Oops guys I forgot.
+Oops, guys, I forgot.

 - When they were done, I removed them from the jars and placed them to dry on paper towels.